aimotive-legacy/planning_assignment/README.md

  - The ego vehicle has two competing objectives that it must optimize for:
    - Time: Minimize the time, measured by the number of simulation steps, required for crossing the intersection (reaching point (30, 2)).
    - Comfort: Minimize the total acceleration, measured by the sum of the absolute values of the acceleration.
+ - When predicting the next state of other vehicles you must take into account that there is an interaction between vehicles on the scene (all vehicles keep a distance from the vehicle ahead and yield to the vehicle on their right).

 ## Implementation and submission